 - People looking for convenience.
 At 32 Ohm, these will sound great with any device you may have.

 - In general, everyone!
-They are a great all around set.
-I’ve had them since January of 2013 and have used them everyday in just about any application you can think of.
+They are a great all-around set.
+I’ve had them since January of 2013 and have used them every day in just about any application you can think of.
 They are remarkable in that sense.
-They can handle most anything you throw at ’em.
+They can handle almost anything you throw at ’em.
 Just don’t actually throw things at them, they will be sad 🙁

 Sennheiser HD 598

 - Impedance: 50 ohms

 - Material: high-gloss burl wood detail complementing premium metal mesh. velour ear pads, leatherette headband.

 - Color: ivory and maroon, or special edition black!